gen2brain/crtaci/README.md

 About
 -----

-"Crtaći" searches YouTube and DailyMotion for good old cartoons.
+"Crtaći" searches YouTube, DailyMotion and Vimeo for good old cartoons.

 Application is available for Windows, Mac OS X, Linux, Android and Web.